 Instrumental Program

-Our chamber music program runs throughout the festival and includes a 10-day intensive period during which the orchestra does not meet, allowing the students to be fully focused on their chamber music projects.
+The chamber music program runs throughout the festival and includes a 10-day intensive period during which the orchestra does not meet, allowing the students to be fully focused on their chamber music projects.
 Students receive regular coaching from our distinguished faculty and have multiple performance opportunities.
-Many of the ensembles mix with our voice, piano and even theater and dance programs to provide a wide and diverse offering of performing experiences.
+Percussionists participate in a two-week chamber music residency with Michael Burritt, concluding with a percussion ensemble concert.
+Many of the ensembles mix with the opera conservatory, piano and even theater and dance programs to provide a wide and diverse offering of performing experiences.

-Private study rounds out the curriculum with each student receiving six private lessons with a member of our world-renowned faculty.
+Private study rounds out the curriculum with each student receiving six private lessons with a member of Chautauqua’s world-renowned faculty.
 Master classes from both resident and guest faculty are part of the program as well.
-Our climate-controlled practice cabins provide an ideal environment for the personal work that goes into a summer of artistic growth.
+Climate-controlled practice cabins provide an ideal environment for the personal work that goes into a summer of artistic growth.

 String players should note that there is a Resident Luthier on site who holds regular hours in Lenna Hall.